 - Addressing Negative Core Beliefs

-- I do not work condone those who subscribe to hate and this includes those who are participants in Neo-Nazi, Alt-Right, Anti-Semitic, Anti-Muslim, Xenophobic, Homophobic, Transphobic, and Misogynistic groups or belief systems.
+- I do not condone hate or actively work with known hate group members and this includes those who are participants in Neo-Nazi, Alt-Right, Anti-Semitic, Anti-Muslim, Xenophobic, Homophobic, Transphobic, and Misogynistic groups.

 - If you are seeking reform from these attitudes or beliefs, I’d be happy to walk through that with you.